gravitational/gravity/examples/wordpress/README.md

 * You must be a member of the `docker` group.
 Run `groups` command to make sure `docker` group is listed.
 If not, you can add yourself to the "docker" group via `sudo usermod -aG docker $USER`
 * You must have `git` installed to clone the example application repo.
-* A _target cluster_ of Linux nodes.
-It can be just one machine and we also show how to deploy to three.
+* At least one Linux node. .
 The nodes in a target cluster must have at least 2GB of RAM and 40GB of free disk space.
-They must **_not_** have Docker installed on them.
+They must **_not_** have Docker.
 * You must have `sudo` privileges on all nodes.

 ## Step 1 Getting the Tools

 Start by [downloading Gravity](https://gravitational.com/gravity/download/) and unpacking the archive.
 You should see the following files:

 ```
 $ ls -l
 -rwxr-xr-x 1 user user 108093824 Apr 22 11:43 gravity